Save Form

 Let’s build and execute the “SaveFormDef” example.

-- Double-click the “Save” widget to configure the “Globalize” properties.
-The application will alert you if there is nothing to globalize, as shown below.
+• Double-click the “Save” widget to configure the “Globalize” properties.
+The application will notify you if there is nothing to globalize, as shown below.
 Otherwise, select a language from the drop-down list, then click the Translate button.
 Finally, click the Save button.

-- Drag a “RouteForm and PlaceHolder” step onto the canvas.
-Connect the dots between the Start and the other steps, as shown below.
+• Drag a “RouteForm and PlaceHolder” step onto the canvas.
+Connect the dots from Start to the other steps, as shown below.

-- Double-click the “RouteForm” step to configure the “Optional” properties.
+• Double-click the “RouteForm” step to set up the “Optional” properties.
 Enter a task description.
 Configure the users who will route the Form.
 Set the task priority and duration.
 Click the Save button.

-- Generate and execute a new process instance.
-The "Form" task is assigned to the configured user.
+• Create and run a new process instance.
+The "Form" task is assigned to the designated user.

-- The Form task is rendered for the user to complete.
+• The Form task is displayed for the user to complete.
 Enter the user input, then click the Save button.
-The pre-prompt message alert is displayed as shown below.
+The pre-prompt message alert appears as shown below.
 Click the Ok button.

-- The post-prompt message alert is displayed as shown below.
+• The post-prompt message alert appears as shown below.
 Click the Close button.
-The Form then navigates to the Dashboard URL as configured.
+The form then navigates to the configured Dashboard URL.

-- Navigate to the Form > Instances page.
-Select and render the Form Instance as shown below.
+• Go to the Form > Instances page.
+Select and display the Form Instance as shown below.

-- The Form is displayed in read-only mode, as shown below.
+• The Form is shown in read-only mode, as illustrated below.

 Definition Sample: